Art Collection

 The Foundation’s art collection also includes separate small collections, including the Mirror Image Collection of Finnish metal graphics from the 80’s, and international contemporary art from the 20th century by artists such as A. R. Penck, David Hockney, Jiri Georg Dokupil, Markus Lüpertz, Per Kirkeby and Sigmar Polke, bequeathed by the German company Haindl Papier, which joined the UPM Group in 2001.
 Several dozen portraits also form a significant body of work.

 The UPM-Kymmene Cultural Foundation lends works from its collection for exhibitions, and efforts are also made to display the collection, especially at UPM’s premises in Finland.
 The Foundation’s mission is also to ensure that the works in the collection are preserved for future generations.
 Therefore, each year the Foundation contributes funds for conservation, research and proper storage.
-The Foundation can also acquire new works to add to the collection when the right ones come along.

 For enquiries about loans to museums and exhibition organisers: camilla.granbacka@upmks.fi